ibm-cloud-docs/codeengine/deploy-job.md

 ```
 {: screen}

+## Options for creating and running a job
+{: #deploy-job-options}

+Learn about the options that you can specify when you create or run your job.
+Note that options can vary between the console and the CLI.
+{: shortdesc}

-## Creating and running a job with commands and arguments
+### Creating and running a job with commands and arguments
 {: #job-cmd-args}

 You can define commands and arguments for your job to use at run time.
 You can define commands and arguments when you create the job definition or when you run your job.
 You can even define commands and arguments in your job definition and override them when you run your command.